-- Performed the task under supervision in a range of settings and for a number of times; the range and number are to be determined by your Supervisor or Mentor. - Your Supervisor or Mentor has confirmed that the task has been completed as assigned and meets the performance standards determined by your Supervisor or Mentor.
+- 1. Performed the task under supervision in a range of settings and for a number of times; the range and number are to be determined by your Supervisor. - 2.
+Your Supervisor has confirmed that the task has been completed as assigned and meets the performance standards determined by your Supervisor.

-Supervised Work Experience - Applicant Guide - updated 2023
+Supervised Work Experience - Intern Guide